real-logic/aeron/README.md

 If you have doxygen installed and want to build the Doxygen doc, there is a nice `doc` target that can be used.

+    $ make doc

+If you would like a packaged version of the compiled API, there is the `package` target that uses CPack.
+If the doc has been built previous to the packaging, it will be included.
+Packages created are "TGZ;STGZ", but can be changed by running `cpack` directly.

+    $ make package

 Running Samples
 ---------------